scionproto/scion/doc/dev/build.rst

       git clone https://github.com/scionproto/scion
       cd scion

 #.
-Install bazel: either follow the official instructions at `<https://bazel.build/install>`_, or
+Install Bazel: either follow the official instructions at `<https://bazel.build/install>`_, or
    run our helper script:

    .. code-block::

       tools/install_bazel

 #.
-Remove remote cache options from ``.bazelrc``; the default setup is useful to limit bazel's
+Remove remote cache options from ``.bazelrc``; the default setup is useful to limit Bazel's
-   cache size when contributing to SCION, but require a running docker container acting with the "remote" cache service
+   cache size when contributing to SCION, but requires a running docker container acting as the "remote" cache service

    .. code-block::